Christianity in the United States

-All Protestant denominations accounted for 48.5% of the population, making Protestantism the most prevalent form of Christianity in the country and the majority religion in general in the United States, while the Catholic Church by itself, at 22.7% of the population, is the largest individual denomination if Protestantism is divided into various denominations instead of being counted as a single category.
-The nation's second-largest church and the single largest Protestant denomination is the Southern Baptist Convention.
+All Protestant denominations accounted for 48.5% of the population, making Protestantism the most common form of Christianity in the country and the majority religion in general in the United States, while the Catholic Church by itself, at 22.7% of the population, is the largest individual denomination.
+The nation's second-largest denomination and the single largest Protestant denomination is the Southern Baptist Convention.
 Among Eastern Christian denominations, there are several Eastern Orthodox and Oriental Orthodox churches, with just below 1 million adherents in the U.S., or 0.4% of the total population.
 Christianity is the predominant religion in all U.S. states and territories.
 Conversion into Christianity has significantly increased among Korean Americans, Chinese Americans, and Japanese Americans in the United States.
 In 2012, the percentage of Christians in these communities were 71%, 30% and 37% respectively.

-Christianity was introduced to the Americas as it was first colonized by Europeans beginning in the 16th and 17th centuries.
+Christianity was introduced to the Americas during European settlement beginning in the 16th and 17th centuries.
 Immigration further increased Christian numbers.
 Going forward from its foundation, the United States has been called a Protestant nation by a variety of sources.
 When the categories of "irreligion" and "unaffiliated" are included as religious categories for statistical purposes, Protestantism is technically no longer the religious category of the majority; however, this is primarily the result of an increase in Americans, such as Americans of Protestant descent or background, professing no religious affiliation, rather than being the result of an increase in non-Protestant religious affiliations, and Protestantism remains by far the majority or dominant form of religion in the United States among American Christians and those Americans who declare a religion affiliation.
 Today, most Christian churches in the United States are either Mainline Protestant, Evangelical Protestant, or Catholic.

 Major denominational families

 Christian denominations in the United States are usually divided into three large groups: two types of Protestantism (Evangelical and Mainline) and Catholicism.
-There are also Christian denominations, making up a smaller percentage, that do not fall within the confines of these groups, such as Eastern and Oriental Orthodoxy, the Latter-day Saint movement, and Jehovah's Witnesses.
+There are also Christian denominations, making up a smaller percentage, that do not fall within the confines of these groups, such as Eastern and Oriental Orthodoxy and various restorationist groups such as the Latter Day Saint movement, Adventists and Jehovah's Witnesses.

 A 2004 survey of the United States identified the percentages of these groups as 26.3% (Evangelical), 17.5% (Catholics), and 16% (Mainline); the other groups made up 2.7%.
 In a Statistical Abstract of the United States, based on a 2001 study of the self-described religious identification of the adult population, the percentages for these same groups are 28.6% (Evangelical), 24.5% (Catholics), and 13.9% (Mainline).
-Saying that Christian religious groups made up 76.5% of the total, then the other group accounts for 9.5%.
+Christian religious groups made up 76.5% of the total population, while the other religious groups account for 3.7%.
+According the 2020 ARDA Database, there were approximately 60 million Christians independent from denominations.